 The Toilet Roll Crafts season continues… this Winter we have had a TP Roll Rudolph, a TP Roll Santa and of course our TP Roll Snowmen (bowling).
 Busy indeed!
-Don’t forget our little TP Rolls 3 Kings, which would be a great addition to any nativity scene.
+Don’t forget our little TP Rolls 3 Kings, which would be a great addition to any nativity scene (I have popped all these TP Roll Crafts for Christmas in one place for you!).
 I have “meaning to” to make TP Roll Angels for AGES.
+Nothing quite like a lovely Angel Ornament at Christmas!
 And for some reason we never really got around to it.
 Until now.
 And as my kids LOVE painting so much, we ended up making six!
 Please note… you could do these without painting too – I know paint isn’t everyone’s cup of tea!
 Pointers in the instructions!

 Toilet Roll Angel Materials

 - Toilet Roll

 - Lace or fabric

 - Old card

 The above SOUNDS like a lot, but we improvised with what we had in the house… have a look at what you have already and see how you could replace any items you don’t have handy.